cohere-ai/cohere-toolkit/docs/theming.md

 1. Set the `NEXT_PUBLIC_HAS_CUSTOM_LOGO` environment variable to `true` in the `.env` file.

-2. Modify the `showCustomLogo` function in `src/interfaces/coral_web/src/components/Shared/Logo.tsx` to display the updated logo.
+2. Modify the function in `src/interfaces/coral_web/src/components/Shared/Logo.tsx` to display the updated logo.

 The default function displays the `/images/logo.png` file in the `public` folder if it exists and the `NEXT_PUBLIC_HAS_CUSTOM_LOGO` environment variable is set to `true`.